gradle/develocity-build-config-samples/convention-gradle-enterprise-gradle-plugin/README.md

 ## Convention Gradle Enterprise Gradle Plugin

-This project demonstrates how the same Gradle Enterprise build configuration can be shared across multiple projects using a convention plugin.
+This project demonstrates how a convention plugin can share the same Gradle Enterprise build configuration across multiple projects.
 It is intended to serve as a starting point for creating your own Gradle plugin that applies your specific Gradle Enterprise configuration.
-See inline comments for things to adjust specifically to your needs.
+Note the inline comments in the build and source code for things to adjust specifically to your needs.

 ### Contents

-This project contains the following:
+This project is structured as follows:

   * `plugins` - Contains the convention plugins
     * `gradle-2-through-4` - Applies and configures the Build Scan plugin on builds using Gradle 2.0 through Gradle 4.10.3